Family says ‘fight far from over’ for teenager accused of choking teacher

 “I hope that you don’t have any more assaultive behavior,” said Judge Phillips to the teenager.
 “I’m disappointed to hear that since February.”

 The teenager cried when the hearing was over.
 His mother told him “It’s not over” as well as the local NAACP representative.
-The family said they’re going to continue to fight for his release.
+The family said they want the courts to consider their son's learning disability, which they believe is what led to the incident at the school.
+Nonetheless, they’re going to continue to fight for his release.

 “The fight, like I said, it's not just for my son,” Gathing said.
 “It’s for the whole community who’s going though this.
 The fight is far for over.”